functionland/fx-fotos/README.md

 # Latest 2 Updates

+June-12-2021: I am switching the animations to reanimated and switching states to recoil.
+So far performance issue has been resoled for parts that are moved.
+This is being done in branch: "reanimatd-recyclerlistview"

 June-10-2021: Changing state management to recoil + removing some unnecessary states and switching to useRef to improve performance

-June-08-2021: Currently, RecyclerListView re-renders on each TAP, which is causing a huge calculation and slowness.
-Looking to find hte rootcause and prevent this.

 # BOX Photos development guide
 Note: Project is still in alpha phase and not production ready.
 We aim to release beta version by end of June 2021.